Pit-stop Fairbanks, Alaska

 The Fiddler Festival attracts fiddlers and dancers alike.
 They and the performers wear kuspaks and fancy gowns.
 The dancers wear casual clothes with Alaska style jeans (16 oz with flannel plaid lining) and flannel shirts.

 Musicians, actors, dancers and artists of various media are excited about the annual Fairbanks Summer Arts Festival at the end of July.
 While many of the attendees are from all over Alaska, there are lecturers from all over the world.
 On the stage, you will see the same high end clothing you see in performances in other places.
-The audience, however, wears Fairbanks Formal meaning a clean (T-)shirt and dark jeans, which for women means that it is o.k. to wear a fancy vacation or cocktail style dress.
+The audience, however, wears what is airbanks Formal.
+More on the dress-code at the link.

 Alaskans in the Interior and on the North Slope get glaze in their eyes about the Tanana Valley Fair in August that provides great shopping and amusement opportunities.
 Dancing with the Fairbanks Stars is a big attraction like the riesenrad or the plastic bubbles that you enter and then roll with in a big water pool.
 For my European readers note that this fair is a combined business, trade and funfair.
 August is the rain season, rain gear is key.
 Sunshine means shorts and shirts.